When a soccer game ends in a tie, everybody wants to know what happens next. It’s only natural to want to know if there will be a winner.

 I hope you now feel as though you understand what happens when a soccer game ends in a tie.

-Click here to discover the 5 reasons why soccer players fake injuries or flop so much during games.
+Discover the 5 reasons why soccer players fake injuries or flop so much during games.

-Or click here to find out how soccer and football compare and how their shared history affects each one.
+Find out how soccer and football compare and how their shared history affects each one.